-How Music Benefits Your Brain, Heart & Physical Health
+How Music Benefits Your Brain, Heart, and Physical Health

 If you enjoy listening to music, it is a good way of keeping mentally agile.
 According to Dutch neuropsychologist Erik Scherder, music triggers a system of recompenses in the brain that activates feelings of happiness.
 You feel happier listening to your favorite songs.